adc-trust-ai/trust-free/MANUAL.md

     The default is to decide (at no extra compute cost!) by CV whether to truncate globally or not.
 It is, hence, strongly recommended to keep the default "auto" value.
   - `gamma: int or float, default="auto"`

     Threshold in the interval [0,1] that dictates when predictions are averaged with their respective leaf mean response, depending on a calculated F-statistic p-value.
+A value of 1 means no averaging is ever performed.
-    The default is to let this be decided by CV at no extra compute cost.
+    The default is to let this be set either 0.1 or 1 by CV at no extra compute cost.
 Keeping this default is thus advised.
   - `TS: bool, default=False`

     Whether or not the time series mode should be enabled.
 Time series forecasting with a TRUST regressor is currently an experimental feature.